jiaohehu/NPreview/DOC-latex.md

 the HDGS/0 of each child document as a section, HDGS/1 as a subsection, HDGS/2 as a subsubsection, and so on.

+# Libertine Fonts

+Use use libertine fonts, add the following two lines to the preamble.

+  \usepackage{libertine}
+  \usepackage{libertinust1math}
+  \usepackage[T1]{fontenc}

+For LUALATEX output, only the first two lines are needed.